Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Comparison for the maximum eigenvalue: Proof

 The inequality holds because of the comparisons for the statistics that we established in the previous subsection.
 Now, for any self-adjoint $\mtx{\Delta}$,

 The first equality holds because $\mtx{Y} = \mtx{Y}_R$ on the event $\set{B}$.
-The first inequality follows from the eigenvalue comparison stated in~\eqref{eqn:trunc-eig-shift} and the bound $u \geq u_R$.
+The first inequality follows from the eigenvalue comparison stated in~\eqref{eqn:trunc-eig-shift} and the relationship~\eqref{eqn:u-uR} between $u$ and $u_R$.
 The second inequality follows when we remove the intersection with the event $\set{B}$.
-The last statement depends on the main comparison theorem (\cref{thm:maxeig-main}), applied to the truncated sum $\mtx{Y}_R + \mtx{\Delta}$ and its Gaussian proxy $\mtx{Z}_R + \mtx{\Delta}$ with upper bound parameter $R_+ = R$.
+The last statement depends on the main comparison theorem (Theorem~\ref{thm:maxeig-main}), applied to the truncated sum $\mtx{Y}_R + \mtx{\Delta}$ and its Gaussian proxy $\mtx{Z}_R + \mtx{\Delta}$ with upper bound parameter $R_+ = R$.

 To conclude, we remove the intersection with $\set{B}$ from the event on the left-hand side of the last display, and we transfer the probability of $\set{B}^\comp$ to the right-hand side: